sagun1151/web-sprint-challenge-adding-data-persistence/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 You might prepare by writing down your own answers before hand.

 1. Explain the difference between Relational Databases and SQL.

+Relational databases are database management systems and SQL is the language used to communicate with the date in the RD

 2. Why do tables need a Primary Key?

+ensures row-level accessibility, uniquely identify that row

 3. What is the name given to a table column that references the Primary Key on another table?

+foreign key

 4. What do we need in order to have a _many to many_ relationship between two tables?

+need and intermediary table that holds the foreign keys that references the primary keys on the related tables